Football clubs

 Catsfield FC emblem

-Catsfield were formed in 1906 and joined the Sedlescombe & District League ahead of the 1928-29 season, where they competed for four seasons before spending one season competing in Division Two of the Hastings League.
-The club competed once more in the Hastings League before the outbreak of World War Two.
+Catsfield were founded in 1906 and joined the Sedlescombe & District League for the 1928–29 season, competing for four years before spending a season in Division Two of the Hastings League.
+They returned to the Hastings League again before the outbreak of the Second World War.

-Following the war, the club are recorded have been competing in the Hailsham League and also spent another season playing in Division Three of the Hastings League.
-The side are recorded have joined the East Sussex League by the late 1960s in which they competed until they disbanded in 1997.
+After the war, the club competed in the Hailsham League and later played a further season in Division Three of the Hastings League.
+By the late 1960s they had joined the East Sussex League, remaining members until disbanding in 1997.

-The club reformed ahead of the 2001-02 season and have remained members of the East Sussex League since.
+Catsfield reformed ahead of the 2001–02 season and have been members of the East Sussex League ever since.

 Christ Church Wanderers